kevmu/RNAseqDataSchwelm2015/README.txt

 -p 56 -o $working_dir/cuffdiff

 # CummeRbund for generating a heatmap to visualize the differential expression analysis from cuffdiff.
-This is an Rscript.(scripts/cummeRbund_heatmap.R)
+This is an Rscript (scripts/cummeRbund_heatmap.R).

 #source("https://bioconductor.org/biocLite.R")